 William Mallory Kent - Federal Criminal Appeal Lawyer - Florida and California Criminal Appeal Lawyer - Habeas Attorney - Federal Criminal Trial Lawyer

-June 30, 1999 - June 30, 2012 - Thirteenth Anniversary of Our Current Office - Thirty-four Years Experience as a Lawyer - Admitted to the Florida Bar 1978 and admitted to the California Bar in 1980
+June 30, 1999 - June 30, 2013 - Fourteenth Anniversary of Our Current Office - Thirty-five Years Experience as a Lawyer - Admitted to the Florida Bar 1978 and admitted to the California Bar in 1980

 1932 Perry Place